gergo-dryrun/staticsite-infra/README.md

 ###### Cloudformation stack suite to deploy static site behind cloudfront with optional test environment and WAF protection

-This project includes a master CloudFormation template that bundles up independent stacks for:
+This project includes a master CloudFormation template that bundles up independent stacks:

- * Creating CloudFront distribution with s3 bucket as origin
+ * CloudFront distribution with s3 bucket as origin
- * Creates CloudFront Origin Access Identity to protect s3 bucket
- * [Optional] Creates WAF with a suite of security automations
+ * [Optional] WebACL with a suite of security automations
- * [Optional] Creates IP restricted test environment
+ * [Optional] IP restricted test environment

-Additionaly includes separate template for:
+Additionally includes separate template for:

- * Creating an ACM SSL certificate
+ * ACM SSL certificate

 #### Prerequisites